httpwg/wg-materials/ietf105/minutes.md

 mnot (individual): Sees as generic mechanism that relates to altsvc, so http work

-BenS: MAny in this room want this to bottstrap quick, so more relates to this room
+BenS: MAny in this room want this to bootstrap quick, so more relates to this room

 Roy Fielding (via jabber): This finally makes srv worth implementing for HTTP